drakkan/sftpgo/docs/external-auth.md

 This method is slower than built-in authentication, but it's very flexible as anyone can easily write his own authentication hooks.
 You can also restrict the authentication scope for the hook using the `external_auth_scope` configuration key:

-- `0` means all supported authetication scopes.
+- `0` means all supported authentication scopes.
 The external hook will be used for password, public key and keyboard interactive authentication
 - `1` means passwords only
 - `2` means public keys only
 - `4` means keyboard interactive only